TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

         ..  card-footer:: :ref:`Webroot and assets - where to put public files <webroot>`
             :button-style: btn btn-secondary stretched-link

-    ..  card:: Backend

-        The backend in TYPO3 is the administrative interface where users manage content, configure settings, and control the overall structure and functionality of the website.

-        ..  card-footer:: :ref:`Backend <backend>`
-            :button-style: btn btn-secondary stretched-link

-    ..  card:: Frontend

-        The frontend in TYPO3 refers to the part of the website that visitors see and interact with, including all visual elements and content displayed in the browser.

-        ..  card-footer:: :ref:`Frontend <frontend>`
-            :button-style: btn btn-secondary stretched-link

 ..  toctree::
     :caption: Topics